Erisred/Blog/_posts/2020-09-28-last-test-post.md

 ### Why did the spider sit beside her?
 Well, there is no way a spider is going to take the chance of falling in the curds and whey, when there is a perfectly good tuffet to land on instead.
 I smell a conspiracy.

+### She was scared enough to run away
+I think we all know that spiders can cause us to do funny things.
+We flail our arms.
+We scream.
+We might even stand up.
+Would we really run away?
+To many, this is the nail in the coffin of this story.
+Such flagrant reactions are saved for the likes of bears and crocodiles, not spiders.
+Some of us might even instinctively reach out and swat it away, or simply squash it under our palms.

+## And that is the end
+No more spider to worry about.
+I rest my case.